Solar Orbiter: 2024

 In March 2024, both Solar Orbiter and Parker Solar Probe (PSP) were at their closest approaches to the Sun, PSP at 7.3 million km, and Solar Orbiter at 45 million km.
 Solar Orbiter observed the Sun, while PSP sampled the plasma of the solar wind, allowing scientists to compare data from both probes.

 In mid-May 2024, the active sunspot region AR3664 caused the biggest solar storm to hit Earth in over 20 years.
 Solar Orbiter was able to observe the active region in late May, when it was facing away from Earth, and documented the strongest solar flare yet of solar cycle 25 on 20 May, followed by a surge of fast ions and electrons detected by the EPD instrument.
 After that, the spacecraft's Metis coronagraph observed a coronal mass ejection, whose effects on the spacecraft's environment were detected by the MAG magnetometer about one day later.
 The solar flare of 20 May was also detected by other ESA spacecraft, BepiColombo and Mars Express, as a large increase in the number of memory errors.
+By combining the observations by Solar Orbiter and NASA's Solar Dynamics Observatory, scientists were able to track the active region continuously for 94 days, i.e. over three solar rotations, creating the longest such series of observations so far.

+On 30 September 2024, at its ninth perihelion, Solar Orbiter observed a M7.7-class solar flare using EUI, PHI, SPICE, and STIX, which resulted in the most detailed recording of a large solar flare so far and allowed scientists to observe the build up of a "magnetic avalanche" just minutes before the flare.